 In this work, we investigated the efficiency of DPP III to catalyze the hydrolysis of several neuropeptides and the ability of these peptides to inhibit its enzymatic activity.

-Using four different experimental methods, we identified a total of 4 natural peptides as in vitro substrates of human DPP III: valorphin, Leuvalorphin-Arg, $\beta$ -casomorphin, and hemorphin-4.
-To obtain the structural basis of the measured affinities and inhibitory potencies we performed MD simulations and MM/P(G)BSA calculations for four peptides two very good substrates, Leu-enkephalin and hemorphin-4, and two slow substrates, valorphin and tynorphin.
-We conclude that the good substrates are positioned more suitably for hydrolysis, based on the distances and angles between the scissile peptide bond and the E451 H-bonded water molecule that performs the nucleophilic attack in the reaction.
-In addition, tighter and more specific binding of the peptide residues adjacent to the cleavable peptide bond with the highly conserved residues from the upper protein domain (H450 for Leu-enkephalin, and H450, H455 and E512 for hemorphin-4) was observed in MD simulations.
-Based on these new findings and the results of our previous study,[36] it can be explained why Leu-enkephalin and hemorphin-4 are effectively cleaved by DPP III, and why the highest $k{\text{cat}}$ value was measured for hemorphin-4.
+Using four different experimental methods, we identified valorphin, Leu-valorphin-Arg, β -casomorphin, and hemorphin-4 as in vitro substrates of human DPP III.
+The computational analysis performed for two good substrates, Leu-enkephalin and hemorphin-4, and two slow substrates, valorphin and tynorphin, showed that the good substrates are positioned more suitably for hydrolysis than slow substrates.
+Based on these new findings and the results of our previous study [36], it can be explained why Leu-enkephalin and hemorphin-4 are effectively cleaved by DPP III, and why the highest k{cat} value was measured for hemorphin-4.

-In agreement with previous results, our ITC measurements of Kd showed that the binding of neuropeptides to DPP III is entropy-driven, with the largest contribution to entropy coming from water.[29,33] In our MD simulations, the fluctuations in the number of water molecules in the 1st solvation sphere of the ligand and the number of protein-ligand hydrogen bonds was lower for tynorphin than for valorphin, which might explain the relative contribution of entropy change to experimentally determined binding affinity of these peptides.
-In addition, the energy calculated by averaging the MM/PBSA energies for the two 1 μs-long trajectories is lowest for tynorphin, suggesting that tynorphin binds most strongly.
+In agreement with previous results, our ITC measurements of K_d showed that the non-covalent binding of neuropeptides to DPP III is an entropy-driven process, with the largest contribution to entropy coming from water.[29,33].
+In our MD simulations, the fluctuations in the number of water molecules in the 1st solvation sphere of the ligand and the number of protein-ligand hydrogen bonds was lower for tynorphin than for valorphin, which might explain the relative contribution of entropy change to experimentally determined binding affinity of these peptides.
+In addition, the energy calculated by averaging the MM/PBSA energies for the two 1 μ s-long trajectories is lowest for tynorphin, suggesting that tynorphin binds most strongly.
 That agrees well with the experimentally determined binding affinity (ITC measurements) and inhibitory potency of the peptides, which indicated tynorphin as the strongest inhibitor of human DPP III among these four simulated peptides.
 This approach, using experimental methods in combination with molecular modelling to characterise potential substrate of human DPP III, allowed us to obtain a wealth of data on the enzyme and to identify a new potential in vivo substrate of this enzyme, hemorphin-4.